unzip password: tdats

 Track 12 features versatile keys man Brian Auger, who had a commercial day job with his backing band The Trinity and collaborations with Julie Driscol (of 'This Wheels on Fire' fame), and a prog night life with bands like Mogul Thrash (see vol20) and his solo 'Oblivion Express' work.
 Black Cat is a great fun track.

 Portsmouth, UK's Heaven debuted at the Isle of Wight festival and were managed by it's organiser Rikki Farr.
 Their debut (and final) double-album "Brass Rock 1" was an ambitious affair which experimented a lot, with patchy results but it does have some of the hardest rocking brass rock I have found so far.
 Get a load of the dirty bass in "Number 2".
-The comp ends on a track from a band that regulars here will know I like a lot, I have been awaiting a reason to use this one.
+The comp ends on a track from a band called 'Room' that regulars here will know I like a lot, I have been awaiting a reason to use this one.
 Cemetery Junction [Parts I and II] is a gargantuan song of wide vision that distils Room's hard rock, blues and jazz tendencies perfectly into 8 and half minutes of proto-prog bliss.
 There's even a hint of Sabbath's jazzy swing in the riffs, awesome stuff!

 01. Jeff Sturges and Universe - Never In My Life (Mountain cover) (1971)

 from album"jeff sturges and universe"

 02. Crow - Evil Woman / Gonna Leave a Mark (1969)